-Penny Marshall, ‘Laverne & Shirley’ Star and Iconic Director, Dies at 75
+Penny Marshall Dies: ‘Laverne & Shirley’ Star Was 75

 Director PENNY MARSHALL at the 15th Carousel of Hope Ball at the Beverly Hilton Hotel, Beverly Hills.
 15OCT2002.
 (Credit: Paul Smith / Featureflash - Image/Shutterstock)

-Penny Marshall, who became a household name after starring on the sitcom Laverne & Shirley has died.
+Penny Marshall, a director and actress who became a household name when she starred on the sitcom Laverne & Shirley, has died.
 She was 75.

-Marshall’s publicist, Michelle Bega, told The New York Daily News that the actress and director passed away peacefully Monday at her home in the Hollywood Hills due to complications from diabetes.
+Marshall’s publicist Michelle Bega told the New York Daily News her client passed away peacefully on Monday at her home in the Hollywood Hills.
+Bega said Marshall’s death was caused by complications from diabetes.

 Cindy Williams and Penny Marshall (Credit: Deposit Photos)